codeproject/CodeProject.AI-Server/README.md

 #### Supported Development Environments

-This current release works in Visual Studio 2019+ on Windows 10+, and Visual Studio Code on Windows 10+.
-Ubuntu and macOS (both Intel and Apple Silicon).
+This current release works best with Visual Studio Code on Windows 10+.
+Ubuntu, Debian and macOS (both Intel and Apple Silicon).
+Visual Studio 2019+ support is included for Windows 10+.

-The current release supports CPU on each platform, as well as nVidia CUDA GPUs on Windows.
-Future releases will expand GPU support to Docker and other cards.
+The current release provides support for CPU on each platform, DirectML on Windows, CUDA on Windows and Linux, support for Apple Silicon GPUs, RockChip NPUs and Coral.AI TPUs.
+Support depends on the module itself.

 ## How to Guides